 However, that’s not the only thing to consider.
 There can only be around 21 million bitcoins in the world, which means that the more bitcoins there are currently in circulation, the harder it is to mine them.

 With around 18.5 million bitcoins mined so far, it’s already come to a point where an individual miner just can’t justify the hardware and electricity costs, and bitcoin mining is now mostly done by larger bitcoin farms (or those with deeper pockets).

 That’s why there’s currently a gold rush toward any new promising cryptocurrency that’s still possible for individuals to mine.
-You can still sell and buy bitcoins (read our guide on how to buy bitcoin), but mining it requires a significant investment.
+You can still sell and buy bitcoins (read our guides on how to buy bitcoin and how to sell bitcoin), but mining it requires a significant investment.